-So as Charlie had looked for a simple progression or development of monotheistic religions in the ancient world he found anything but.
-He saw that monotheism clearly had tentacles that stretched far back into the dawn on civilized man, at least as far back as the 2nd millennium BCE with Zoroastrianism, Judaism, and Atenism being the most direct and oldest examples in the West and traces of which could even be found in Vedanta of the Indo-Aryan tradition to the East.
-Furthermore, it was very difficult to argue that these traditions did not develop somewhat independently despite the arguments for Jewish pilfering of monotheistic tendencies from Atenism as argued by Freud, and the hypothesis of some scholars that much of the Jewish mythology and narrative in the Old Testament was simply borrowed and reworked from the Ancient Sumer-Babylon and Semitic peoples of the Middle East.
+Searching for a a simple progression or development of monotheistic religions in the ancient world is no easy exercise by any standards.
+Monotheism clearly had tentacles that stretched far back into the dawn on civilized man, at least as far back as the 2nd millennium BCE with Zoroastrianism, Judaism, and Atenism being the most direct and oldest examples in the West and traces of which could even be found in Vedanta of the Indo-Aryan tradition to the East.
+However, it was very difficult to argue that these traditions did not develop somewhat independently despite the arguments for Jewish pilfering of monotheistic tendencies from Atenism as argued by Freud, and the hypothesis of some scholars that much of the Jewish mythology and narrative in the Old Testament was simply borrowed and reworked from the Ancient Sumer-Babylon and Semitic peoples of the Middle East.

 Having said that, clearly Jewish mythology shared many features with its Canaanite and Sumerian neighbors pointing to some borrowing and adopting of certain stories and mythologies, and deep and profound thematic and symbolic influences from Ancient Egypt could be found in the Zoroastrian as well as Christian notion of Heaven, Hell, Satan and Last Judgment, themes which more mythologized and rationalized in the Greek tradition rather than borrowed outright as they were in the Judeo-Christian tradition.